 A few unsatisfied punters in a congregation may leave, but for the typical preacher it is the money coming in that is the most important thing.

 The typical Church service has a

 perspective.
 This is a rigid, flawed approach, because it is a one-way dialogue that ignores a person’s individuality.
 When someone needs general advice or has personal problems, a good counselor must first listen and ask questions before suggesting possible solutions.
 That rarely happens in a Church.

 There is no worthwhile advice a “man of God” can offer people that cannot be better given by an experienced, appropriately trained humanitarian.
 What is more, the advice given by preachers is often profoundly wrong.
 Almost invariably they suggest to pray, or to read the Bible, or to suppress worldly aspirations, or to take a long-term view, or to just hope.
 Some of them quote Jesus.

 “If you remain in me and my words remain in you, you may ask what you will and you will get it.”
 (John 15:7, NJB.)

 “Happy you who weep now; you shall laugh” (Luke 6:21, NJB.)

-This is not helpful advice, it’s oppression!
-They want people to stop complaining, so tell them to focus on the promise of eternal salvation, a pot of gold at the end of life’s rainbow, granted only to those special people who have faith.
+This is not helpful advice, it is oppression!
+Preachers use Jesus’ words to focus on the promise of eternal salvation, a pot of gold at the end of life’s rainbow, granted only to those special people who have faith.
 It is easy, if you are a preacher, to make promises you are never obliged to make come true.